Dev4rno/pwplz/README.md

 ## Hosting

 This app is hosted on [Vercel](https://vercel.com/), with a dedicated Vercel domain ([pwplz.vercel.app](https://pwplz.vercel.app)) pointing to a custom domain ([pwplz.com](https://pwplz.com)), but can also be deployed and hosted on any FastAPI-compatible cloud service, such as [Render](https://render.com/) or [Railway](https://railway.app/).

+### Motivation

+I wanted to dive into a project that showcases just how awesome Python is, and FastAPI makes it super approachable.
+Like Flask, Django, and Tornado, it lets you effortlessly switch up response types.
+You can easily craft a sleek HTML frontend that syncs seamlessly with an ultra-responsive backend, empowering developers to deliver features at lightning-fast speeds.

 ## Contributing